lanwin/esphome_samsung_ac/readme.md

 The current implementation offers the following features:

+- **Mutlisplit Support:** One ESP can control all indoor units connected to the outdoor unit.

 - **Temperature Monitoring:** You can monitor the room temperature.

 - **Humidity Monitoring (NASA Protocol):** For systems using the NASA protocol, the controller allows you to monitor humidity levels, providing additional environmental insights.